qingzhang100/python/README.md

 # python
-et up local host on your own computer with python code
+Set up local host on your own computer with python code